 Despite the fact that there isn’t a direct study in relation to Muay Thai training, a search for journal articles on creatine monohydrate supplementation for athletes and team sports can lead to hundreds of entries and articles.

-Editor’s Note: Scroll to bottom to see references for facts cited throughout this article.
+Editor’s Note: Scroll to bottom to see references for statements cited throughout this article.

 For example, a recent pilot study found that there were greater training adaptations in a group doing resistance training that incorporated the lower body.
 Imagine applying those types of adaptations to a lower body training regimen that would help a Muay Thai practitioner’s capacity for kicking and throwing knees.
 There have also been studies where a 5-15% increase in maximal power and strength was observed.
 While doing maximal sprints isn’t the goal in Muay Thai, being able to explode by throwing in close elbows or knees are.
 Hence, there could be a transfer from strength training adaptations to actual practice.